Here's How Your Trade Vistra Corp. (VST) Aggressively Right Now

 BofA Securities gave a rating of “Buy” to VST, setting the target price at $23 in the report published on July 09th of the previous year.

-During the last 5 trading sessions, VST rose by +0.24%, which changed the moving average for the period of 200-days by +27.31% in comparison to the 20-day moving average, which settled at $24.99.
-In addition, Vistra Corp. saw 11.16% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, VST fell by -5.16%, which changed the moving average for the period of 200-days by +15.01% in comparison to the 20-day moving average, which settled at $24.96.
+In addition, Vistra Corp. saw 5.67% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at VST starting from DOBRY ELIZABETH CHRISTINE, who sale 28,834 shares at the price of $25.81 back on Aug 15.
-After this action, DOBRY ELIZABETH CHRISTINE now owns 37,709 shares of Vistra Corp., valued at $744,148 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at VST starting from HUDSON SCOTT A, who sale 60,000 shares at the price of $25.55 back on Sep 19.
+After this action, HUDSON SCOTT A now owns 177,070 shares of Vistra Corp., valued at $1,532,700 using the latest closing price.

-BARBAS PAUL M, the Director of Vistra Corp., purchase 8,000 shares at $24.90 during a trade that took place back on Aug 10, which means that BARBAS PAUL M is holding 90,444 shares at $199,174 based on the most recent closing price.
+DOBRY ELIZABETH CHRISTINE, the SVP and Controller of Vistra Corp., sale 28,834 shares at $25.81 during a trade that took place back on Aug 15, which means that DOBRY ELIZABETH CHRISTINE is holding 37,709 shares at $744,148 based on the most recent closing price.

 Stock Fundamentals for VST